A guide to invoice finance and asset based lending

 Asset Based Lending (ABL)

-ABL, or asset finance, is similar to the above but instead of only using invoices as security the lender will additionally lend against additional assets including, heavy duty equipment or machinery, even work-in-progress and stock depending on the circumstances.
+ABL, or asset finance is a form of commercial finance, which is similar to the above but instead of only using invoices as security the lender will additionally lend against additional assets including, heavy duty equipment or machinery, even work-in-progress and stock depending on the circumstances.
 This is generally for larger organisations and can be used as part of a package to fund growth, business turnarounds, mergers and acquisitions, MBOs, MBIs, etc.

 Mark said; “These different types of finance offer a great range of products to fund expanding businesses, partly because it grows with the business – the more you invoice, the more you can borrow.
 Contrast that with a bank loan or overdraft where you have to re-apply to the bank for each increase.